Jy-re/Jy-re/README.md

 ## About Me:
 - 📚 I am an aspiring web developer with a growing interest in React and Django.
 - 👩‍💻 Currently working on two projects: Irisia's Keep and Floriana.
-Which are practice projects to polish my back-end development skills
+Practice projects to polish my back-end development skills
 - ✨ Favorite Things: 📖 🖋 🍕 🌹

 ## My Tech Stack (Languages, Tools, Database and Frameworks):